arunnegi-07/DSA/Stack/03-SmallestNumberOnLeft/Intuition.md

                                    ans = {-1,-1,-1,4,9,-1,4,-1,-1}     ---> Final Answer

-        If you see the answer array and verify manually the nearest smaller elements to the left from a particular value you will get the same answer.
+**If you see the answer array and verify manually the nearest smaller elements to the left from a particular
+        value you will get the same answer.**<br>

-        So, run this for random sample arrays and you will get the Intuition Better.
+**So, run this for random sample arrays and you will get the Intuition Better.**